 The chemicals of life act in balanced concert with one another.
 Only after the baseline of essential nutrients is met on a daily basis is it considered completely safe to add individual nutrients in higher amounts for therapeutic purposes.

-What is forgotten is that vitamin C is a powerful diuretic that flushes out toxins, which is good, but it also flushes out water-soluble nutrients such as the B-complex and many minerals.
-Many people, who constantly take high dose vitamin C without a full-spectrum multiple back-up, eventually develop B-complex vitamin deficiency, as well as a lack of minerals such as calcium, magnesium and others.
+What is too often forgotten is that vitamin C is a powerful diuretic that flushes out toxins, which is good, but it also flushes out water-soluble nutrients such as the B complex and minerals.
+Many people, who constantly take high dose vitamin C without a full-spectrum multiple back up, eventually develop B complex vitamin deficiency as well a minerals deficit including calcium, magnesium and others.
 What we have learned is that we cannot fragment nutrition and expect optimal results.

 Enter the concept of totality.
-If each nutrient is a part of the vastly complex human biochemistry, it makes sense to ensure that all the players in the infinite chemical dance of life are present.
+If each nutrient is a part of the vastly complex human biochemistry, it makes sense to ensure that all the players in the infinite chemical dance of life are present and voting.

 Ellen Troyer, with Spencer Thornton, MD, and the Biosyntrx staff

 We recommend daily use of a well-designed multiple vitamin / mineral / antioxidant formula, particularly when taking high doses of vitamin C.